kennylevinsen/sshmuxd/README.md

 sshmuxd requires 3 things:
 * An authorized_keys-style file ("authkeys"), with the public key of all permitted users.
 Do note that the comment after the public key will be used as name of the user internally (this does not affect usernames over SSH, though).
 * A private key for the server to use ("hostkey").
-* A JSON configuration file.
+* A JSON configuration file named sshdmuxd.json in one of the following places:
+  - Working dir
+	- $HOME/.sshmuxd/
+	- /etc/sshmuxd/
+	- or pass the path on command line using --config filename.json

 The format of the file is as follows (note that, due to the presence of comments, this is not actually a valid JSON file.
-Remove comments before use, or refer to example_conf.json)
+Remove comments before use, or refer to sshmuxd.json)

 ```
 {